junxit/us-congress-bills-117/metadata.md

 - 2022-05-17 — Placed on the Union Calendar, Calendar No. 245.
 - 2022-05-17 — Reported by the Committee on Small Business.
 H. Rept.
 117-327.
 - 2022-05-17 — Reported by the Committee on Small Business.
 H. Rept.
 117-327.
+- 2022-06-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-06-07 — Considered under suspension of the rules. (consideration: CR H5250-5252)
+- 2022-06-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7334.
+- 2022-06-07 — Ms. Velazquez moved to suspend the rules and pass the bill.
+- 2022-06-08 — Considered as unfinished business. (consideration: CR H5397-5398)
+- 2022-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 247). (text: 06/07/2022 CR H5250)
+- 2022-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 247).